siciarek/lgca/README.md

 lgca --run
 ```

-The command above should display the *HPP model*, the same as presented on Wikipedia.
+The above command should display the *HPP model* visualization, identical to the one on Wikipedia.

 https://en.wikipedia.org/wiki/HPP_model